anna-somoza/thetAV/README.md

 ```

 # Usage
-For examples on how to use the package, see the live [binder demo](https://mybinder.org/v2/git/https%3A%2F%2Fgitlab.inria.fr%2Froberdam%2Favisogenies/sage?filepath=.%2Fdocs/source/tutorials/example.ipynb
-), the tutorials in the documentation or the file `/examples/example.sage`.
+For examples on how to use the package, see the tutorials in the documentation or the folder `/examples/`.